MSFT-srothhaupt/CreateImageURLforCC/README.md

 	1.3 The **known** Sharepoint-Site can be used to upload the images.

 2. The administrator who deployes the Flow needs access to PowerAutomate and the Premium Connectors.
-BUT ONLY the admin, The Flow will run on his behalf.
+But ONLY the admin, the flow will run on his behalf.
 So no further premium licenses are required.

 ## Deployement Guide